shubham12412/cassandra-learning/README.md

 Its popularity is due in large part to the outstanding technical features it provides.
 It is durable, seamlessly scalable, and tuneably consistent.
 It performs blazingly fast writes, can store hundreds of terabytes of data, and is decentralized and symmetrical so there’s no single point of failure.
 It is highly available and offers a data model based on the Cassandra Query Language (CQL).

+The Cassandra database is a shared-nothing architecture, as it has no central controller and no notion of master/slave; all of its nodes are the same.